 In May 2015, the University of Delaware Faculty Senate approved new General Education (GenEd) objectives.
 Afterward, the senate charged the GenEd Committee to “assist departments and programs administering undergraduate majors in ensuring full opportunity for all students to attain competency in the Objectives of General Education.”
 As described in detail elsewhere on this website, part of this resolution required all units to review their undergraduate degree programs by creating curricular maps linking their undergraduate curricula to the GenEd Objectives.
 With the assistance of colleagues in the Center for Teaching & Assessment of Learning, this process began in 2015 and was completed nearly two years later.

 On October 2, 2017, the Faculty Senate charged the GenEd Committee and the Committee on Undergraduate Studies to update and finalize the GenEd curricular mapping data.
 Working once again with CTAL, the committees are asking UD departments and programs to review the data they previously submitted and make any necessary corrections and updates.
 In January of 2018, CTAL compiled these data and submitted them to the Registrar where the data are being incorporated into the university’s course catalog.
 These data are now available in the Courses Search webpage which allows everyone, particularly students and academic advisors, to search for courses that provide significant opportunities to achieve specific GenEd objectives.
-Additionally, CTAL will compile updated reports for each undergraduate degree program for students who graduated in the spring of 2017.

 Reports and Resources